mariadb-edwardstoever/seconds_behind_master/README.md

 ```
 mariadb < rep_hist_schema.sql
 ```

+The commands in this project are to be run on slave and therefore all SQL scripts are preceeded with `SET SESSION sql_log_bin = 0;`.
+This will turn off binary logging and ensure that the changes do not break replication by altering the gtid.

-If you prefer to save to csv files, uncomment the line `CSV_OUTPUT=TRUE`.
+You can avoid saving to tables by saving to csv files. *If you prefer to save to csv files*, uncomment the line `CSV_OUTPUT=TRUE`.

 ### Crontab
 Run the script from crontab on the host of the slave that you want to monitor.
 For example, every minute looks like this: